We don't just talk cars ... we teach how to buy them.

 And for the 2008 model year, a new "standard" trim level was added which dropped heated mirrors and cruise control and added different 15-inch wheels in order to offer a significantly lower base price.

-More recently, there was a redesign for the 2010 Toyota Prius Hybrid and this third generation has carried through 2015.
+There was then a redesign for the 2010 Prius and this third generation has carried through 2014.
 The most significant changes included added power while still increasing fuel economy, improved steering responsiveness, a sleeker exterior design and more conventional-looking interior controls.

 This generation also saw the introduction of a Prius V wagon, a compact Prius C and a plug-in model (the standard hatchback is now called the liftback).

-Under the hood of the latest Prius is a 1.8-liter gasoline engine that produces 98 horsepower and 105 pound-feet of torque that's paired with two electric motors (one for propulsion, the other for the electrical system) and a planetary-type continuously variable transmission (CVT).
+Under the hood of this version is a 1.8-liter gasoline engine that produces 98 horsepower and 105 pound-feet of torque that's paired with two electric motors (one for propulsion, the other for the electrical system) and a planetary-type continuously variable transmission (CVT).
 The total system output is 134 horsepower.
 Gas mileage for this updated Prius is an EPA-estimated 51 mpg city and 48 mpg on the highway.

 Highlights of standard features for the Prius Two include Bluetooth, automatic climate control, keyless ignition/entry, a touchscreen interface and an iPod/USB audio interface.
 The Prius Three then adds navigation, Toyota's Entune system and a rearview camera, while the Prius Four adds an upgraded stereo, faux leather upholstery, a power driver seat and heated front seats.
 The top-of-the-line Prius Five adds LED headlamps with auto-leveling and washers, 17-inch alloy wheels and foglamps

-Toyota's longstanding reputation for reliability and quality also seems to be holding up for all generations of the Prius as well.
+Toyota's longstanding reputation for reliability and quality also seems to be holding up well for these older models.
 In addition, the interior is comfortable and offers most of the features available in standard Toyotas.

 We also like the operational display on the dash.
 And the hatchback design allows for both decent luggage space as well as excellent visibility.

-Overall, for those in the hybrid car market, the Prius deserves extremely serious consideration.
+Overall, for those in the hybrid car market, an older Prius may be worth some serious consideration.

 Overall Pros: Outstanding gas mileage performance, low emissions, futuristic interior, ample cabin room, very maneuverable in tight areas.